smart-data-models/dataModel.ACRIS/README.md

 - [PassengerProcessType](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/PassengerProcessType/README.md).
 Property.
 Information about the type of Passenger Party Process.

+- [PassengerQueue](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/PassengerQueue/README.md).
+Property.
+Information about the Passenger Party Queue.
+A line of people waiting to pass through the security checkpoint process.

 - [QueueLocation](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/QueueLocation/README.md).
 Property.
 The geospatial or geopolitical location of a Passenger Queue.

 - [QueueMeasurement](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/QueueMeasurement/README.md).
 Property.
 Information about the measurements (observations) of particular Measures of a Passenger Queue.

 - [QueueStatus](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/QueueStatus/README.md).
 Property.
 Information about the status of a Passenger Queue.
 Values can be: Open, Closed.

+- [QueueType](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/QueueType/README.md).
+Property.
+Information about the type of a Passenger Queue.
+Values can be: Pre-Check, Private, Economy, Priority, KnownCrewMember.

+- [TerminalAreaLocation](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/TerminalAreaLocation/README.md).
+Property.
+The geospatial or geopolitical location of an Airport Terminal building.

+- [TerminalFacility](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/TerminalFacility/README.md).
+Property.
+Information about an Airport Terminal as buildings or infrastructure used to provide services.

+- [ZoneAreaLocation](https://github.com/smart-data-models/dataModel.ACRIS/blob/master/ZoneAreaLocation/README.md).
+Property.
+The geospatial or geopolitical location of a Queuing Zone in a Terminal.